Codecademy/docs/content/sklearn/concepts/cross-decomposition/cross-decomposition.md

   - 'paths/data-science'
 ---

-**Cross Decomposition** is a technique in machine learning that analyzes relationships between two datasets using latent variables to maximize covariance.
-We commonly use this method for tasks like data fusion and dimensionality reduction, especially when datasets have a high number of features.
-In Scikit-learn, the `CrossDecomposition` module implements cross decomposition with models such as Partial Least Squares (PLS) Regression and Canonical Correlation Analysis (CCA).
+**Cross Decomposition** is a technique in machine learning that analyzes the relationships between two datasets by using latent variables to maximize covariance or correlation.
+This method is commonly used for tasks like data fusion, dimensionality reduction, and regression, especially when datasets have many features.
+In Scikit-learn, the `sklearn.cross_decomposition` module implements cross decomposition techniques such as Partial Least Squares (PLS) Regression and Canonical Correlation Analysis (CCA).

 ## Syntax